Hiking Mt. Washington

 These listed trails are not all of the possibilities but are the routes most commonly used.
 Distances are taken from the ultimate reference, The AMC White Mountain Guide, which is updated every 3-4 years.
 (Note that elevation gained is approximately 4000’ from any of the listed trailheads, although a bit less from the higher trailheads on the western side of the mountain.)

 “Ah, whatever…” you might say.
 There’s a road and a million people there.
 “I’ll just get a ride down if the weather is bad”.
 Sure, you could do that.
-In normal years, The Mount Washington Auto Road offers a Hiker Shuttle from the summit to the base making a one way hike a real possibility.
+The Mount Washington Auto Road offers a Hiker Shuttle from the summit to the base making a one way hike a real possibility.

 KNOW BEFORE YOU GO